If you are in college or starting college this year, you should check to see if you are fully vaccinated.

 Health Care Workers (HCWs) in Ireland should have 2 doses of MMR vaccine.
 Two of the cases in last year’s outbreak in Ireland were HCWs.

-Men C disease is a serious contagious illness.
+Meningococcal C (MenC) disease is a serious contagious illness.

-If you have come to college from another country you should check to see if you have had MenC (meningococcal C) vaccine.
+If you have come to college from another country you should check to see if you have had MenC (meningococcal C).

 MenC can cause meningitis and septicaemia (blood poisoning).
 Vaccination with MenC vaccine is the only way to protect against this disease.

-In Ireland MenC vaccine is given by GPs at 6 and 13 months of age and a 3rd dose is given by HSE school teams to 1st years in second level schools but MenC vaccine is not given routinely in many countries.
+In Ireland MenC vaccine is given by GPs at 6 and 13 months of age and a 3rd dose has been given by HSE school teams to 1st years in second level schools but MenC vaccine is not given routinely in many countries.